Code reader or scan tool?

 The most common consumer grade scan tools are made by Actron, AutoXray, Autel, Innova, and Launch.

 Don’t buy based on price.
+You’re buying this tool to help you diagnose and fix the problem yourself so you don’t have to pay a shop.
+It’s like any other tool purchase—you get what you pay for.
 Read their specs and MAKE SURE the one you like actually works with your vehicle.
 Many of the less expensive scan tools do NOT read manufacturer-specific codes–especially on European vehicles.
 You’ll have to spend upwards of $300-$500 to get that capability.
 Finally, none of these inexpensive tools will read ABS, AIRBAG, Chassis, or Universal codes.
 To get that capability, you’ll have to spend about $2,000.
 Want that?
 Great.
 Buy an OTC Genisys scan tool.

 © 2012 Rick Muscoplat